-Naval Support Activity Annapolis Annapolis, Maryland 2018 WATER QUALITY REPORT
+Naval Support Activity Annapolis Annapolis, Maryland 2022 WATER QUALITY REPORT

-(PWSID 002-0042)

-PROVIDING HIGH QUALITY WATER TO OUR CUSTOMERS

-Naval Support Activity Annapolis (NSAA) provides you with high quality drinking water that is safe and reliable.
-We are pleased to provide you with the 2018 Annual Water Quality Report with detailed information about the source and quality of your drinking water.
-We have prepared this report using the data from water quality testing conducted January through December 2018, unless otherwise noted.
-You'll find that we supply water that surpasses or meets all federal and state water quality regulations.
+(PWSID 002-0042) PROVIDING HIGH QUALITY WATER TO OUR CUSTOMERS Naval Support Activity Annapolis (NSAA) provides you with high quality drinking water that is safe and reliable.
+We are pleased to provide you with the 2022 Annual Water Quality Report with detailed information about the source and quality of your drinking water.
+We have prepared this report using the data from water quality testing conducted January through December 2022, unless otherwise noted.
+Your high quality water supply meets or surpasses all federal and state water quality regulations.
+Where does Your Water Come From?